 Dent’s disease results from mutations in the CLCN5 gene in 60% of patients, and in the OCRL1 gene in another 15%.
 It is an X-linked recessive syndrome.
 The defect is in the cells of the proximal renal tubule leading to solute-wasting, hypercalciuria,, kidney stones, renal failure, and in some cases rickets.

 Clinical Presentation of Hypophosphatemic Rickets

 Being a genetic disorder, hypophosphatemic rickets is present from conception.
 Infant birth weight is generally normal, but early growth may be slower than normal.

 The earliest clinical sign of hypophosphatemic rickets slowed growth rate in the first year of life.
 The child shows reluctance to bear weight when beginning to stand or walk.
 Short stature is seen as the child grows.
 Older children may have a history of late dentition or multiple dental abscesses due to a defect in dentin material.

 Intellectual development is unaffected.
 Rachitic changes like widened joint spaces and flaring at the knees, bowing deformities.

-An outstanding feature of familial hypophosphatemic rickets is dispropationate short stature.
+An outstanding feature of familial hypophosphatemic rickets is disproportionate short stature.

-Adults show ostemalacic changes and calcification of entheses and joint capsules.
+Adults show osteomalacic changes and calcification of entheses and joint capsules.